 The least visited of the great walks is in one of New Zealand’s largest rainforest.
 The track is around half of the lake and includes one small climb to nice views on a clear day.
 It is best to go during the summer dry season.
 The track conditions can rapidly deteriorate during heavy rains.
 The hike requires a boat transfer to begin or finish the hike depending on the direction of the walk.

 Read more about Lake Waikaremoana.

 NEW 10th Great Walk, Paparoa National Park

 Starting in October 2018, there is a new Great Walk, the Paparoa Track.
-This is a new Great Walk currently being constructed, and first to be added since the Great Walks were established.
-Paparoa was conceived as a memorial to the 29 miners from the Pike River mine explosion in 2010.
+This is a new Great Walk being constructed and first added since the creation of the Great Walks.
+Paparoa is a memorial to the 29 miners from the Pike River mine explosion in 2010.
 This easy three-day walk will be 65 kilometers, beginning in Blackball and ending in Punakaiki.

 Read more about the Paparoa Track.

 Read more about all our posts on New Zealand: